vruusmann/blog/_posts/2020-01-19-converting_logistic_regression_pmml.md

 Logistic regression is often the go-to algorithm for binary classification problems.

-This blog post details how to perform feature engineering and train a logistic regression model in a way that allows for quick productionization using the Predective Model Markup Language (PMML) standard.
+This blog post demonstrates how to perform feature engineering and train a logistic regression model in a way that allows for quick productionization using the Predective Model Markup Language (PMML) standard.
 The same workflow is implemented using R, Scikit-Learn and Apache Spark frameworks to demostrate their particularities.

 Summary of the workflow: